 - Codeine (available by prescription)

-- Some drugs can be dangerous when mixed.
-Talk to a doctor or pharmacist if you are taking more than one drug.
-This includes OTC medicine, herb or dietary supplements.
+- Drugs can be dangerous when mixed.
+Talk to your doctor if you are taking more than one drug, including over-the-counter products and supplements.

 - New symptoms develop after the initial onset